-The portfolio positioning of Platinum Capital Limited (ASX: PMC) is paying off and we are starting to see strong performance.
+The positioning of the Fund is paying off and we are starting to see strong performance.
 Contributors ranked in terms of dollar gains for the portfolio include Sina (China's leading twittering and news portal), Tencent (China's dominant social network and gaming platform), Lixil (Japanese producer of building products), Samsung Electronics, Rakuten (Japanese e-commerce and finance firm), Qiagen (medical diagnostics), KB Financial and IDFC Bank, most of which were up by around 20% with outliers like Sina and IDFC Bank up by 51% and 77% respectively.
-The detractors of significance were Sanofi, Casino Guichard (retail), Eni (petroleum), Ericsson and Jiangsu Yanghe (Chinese liquor maker), but the strong performers outperformed the weak by some 2.5 to 1, giving PMC a satisfactory return of 5.9% for the last three months.
-Against the Index we are still slightly trailing in the 12 month return (0.5% versus 2.7%), but are well ahead for the quarter (5.9% versus 2.5%).
+The detractors of significance were Sanofi, Casino Guichard (retail), Eni (petroleum), Ericsson and Jiangsu Yanghe (Chinese liquor maker), but the strong performers outperformed the weak by 2.5 to 1, giving the Fund a satisfactory return of 6.1% for the last three months.
+Against the Index we are still slightly trailing in the 12 month return (2.0% versus 2.7%), but are well ahead for the quarter (6.1% versus 2.5%).